 If your battery has died, you may be able to use jumper cables to jump start it from the second vehicle.
+Do you know how to use jumper cables correctly?
 In this instruction, we will show you how to easily revive your car using starting cables.

 What you will need: